Chase Preapproval: How To Prequalify for Chase Credit Cards

 Keep In Mind

-It’s important to note that, with Chase, prequalifying for a card isn’t quite the same an offer as being preapproved for one.
+It’s important to note that, with Chase, prequalifying for a card isn’t the same as being preapproved for one.
 Being preapproved means you’ve already met some of Chase’s criteria, so your odds of getting accepted are much higher.

 Good To Know